ThKrypt/QualCoder/3-Files-and-Cases.md

 A table lists the cases and their attributes.
 On the right had side the text of a case is displayed.
 The number of files associated with a case is shown.
 Click on the files cell in the table to add or changes files associated with a case.
 This displays the case file manager dialog, described below.

+When a survey is imported, each survey row is assigned to a case.
+The case name is the unique identifier in the first column of the csv or Excel spreadsheet.
+Large surveys (e.g. 1000 or more rows) can take a long time to import as cases take some time to create.

 ![Manage cases dialog](https://qualcoder.files.wordpress.com/2020/12/manage-cases.png)